Kames, Argyll: National Cycle Route 75

+Kyles of Bute golf club

 The Kyles of Bute golf club is located above Kames and was founded in 1907.
 It is a nine-hole course and has no bunkers, as the terrain provides enough hazards on the course.

+Transportation

+The village is served by the 478 Dunoon–Portavadie bus, operated by West Coast Motors.

 Notable people

 The artist Hamilton Macallum (1841–1896) was born in Kames.